 12V "battery powered" air conditioners for off-the-grid usage are starting to hit the market.
-Manufacturers like Nomadic Cooling Co. claim those 12V A/C units can be 70% more efficient than traditional 120V A/C rooftop units and are therefore suited for vanlife.
+Manufacturers like Nomadic Cooling Co. and Dometic claim those 12V A/C units can be 70% more efficient than traditional 120V A/C rooftop units and are, therefore, suited for vanlife.
 In the following guide, we will compare 120V VS 12V air conditioning and define an electrical system that can support it and provide an acceptable autonomy.
 Keep cool and carry on!

 Table Of Content